 These three-year fellowship positions are open to U.S. citizens not currently in France wishing to work in the laboratories of the Institut Pasteur.
 Located in Paris and founded by Louis Pasteur in 1887, the Institut Pasteur is one of the world’s leading private nonprofit centers for infectious disease research.
 With 2500 people of over 70 nationalities, its 130 research labs are devoted to the basic science of improving global public health.

 The Pasteur Foundation administers its Postdoctoral Fellowship Program in collaboration with the Institut Pasteur to bring U.S. postdoctoral researchers to Institut Pasteur laboratories in Paris.
-Fellows work in one of the Institut’s 130 research labs devoted to the science of improving health and saving lives.
+Fellows work in one of the Institute’s 130 research labs devoted to the science of improving health and saving lives.

 This fellowship is open to American citizens who have received their PhD degree within the last five years.
 Since its inception in 2002, the Fellowship Program has supported the careers of over 50 U.S. scientists.
 Packages are comprised of a stipend and bench fees for your lab and are paid annually for the term of the three-year Fellowship.